 To demonstrate just how out of touch our present weather science is with the rest of the physics world, Wikipedia claims that, “Electromagnetics and lightning have little or nothing to do directly with what drives tornadoes.”
 As Pollack demonstrated, electromagnetic forces have virtually everything to do with clouds and their formation, so saying that electromagnetics play no role in tornado evolution is just flat out wrong.
 It’s also worth noting that dusty plasmas can naturally create vortex formations.
 Plasma vortex formations appear everywhere we look in space, yet this simple electrical explanation for tornadoes remains ignored.
 Plasma vortexes have been identified in the Earth’s magnetosphere, on Saturn, on Venus, etc.. etc.. etc..

 Another recent Thunderbolts article points out that tornadoes have been observed to electrically discharge.
 I’m not talking about lightning, I’m talking about the entire column of air lighting up with the intensity of an arc-welder, causing near blindness in the people who observed it from thousands of feet away.
 There are also reports from people who have survived being run over by a tornado that the interior column is lit up like a neon sign.
 Don’t believe me?
-I was able to find an example of a discharging tornado on YouTube.
-The event was so strange that it was filed under UFO conspiracy junk – but remember, “Electromagnetics and lightning have little or nothing to do directly with what drives tornadoes.”
+I was able to find an example of a discharging tornado on YouTube (video no longer available, screenshot below).

 If scientists can’t explain what causes lightning or tornadoes, how is it possible that they can model the climate?
 They MUST be missing a big piece of the puzzle here.
 I haven’t even touched on upper-atmospheric lightning, which is completely ignored by climatologists.
 This lightning can stretch right to the edge of space.
 Wiki notes that, “The global rate of TLE [upper-atmospheric lightning] occurrence has been estimated from satellite (FORMOSAT-2) observations to be several million events per year.”
 This lightning shows that there is a direct connection between space and weather events occurring on the surface.